Everyone aged 12 and over is now eligible for vaccination.

 - adults experiencing homelessness and rough sleeping

-- are identified as clinically extremely vulnerable, or as having a specific underlying health condition
+- clinically extremely vulnerable, or have a specific underlying health condition

 Underlying health conditions

 People aged 12 and over who have a weakened immune system are now eligible for a third dose of the coronavirus vaccine.
 Your clinician will decide if you should receive a third dose.
 There's no need for you to take any action - your health board will contact you to arrange an appointment.